CoachAsim/engineering-practicum-term-01-final-project-guide/04-setup-guide.md

         # Handle other menu options...

 """
 The block below checks if this file is being run directly or being imported into another program.
+You must include it 🙂

 Think of it like this:
 - When you run this file, Python says, "Hey, you're in charge now!"